ashik-devops/GeoInformatics-WS2022-23/README.md

 ### Image Data

-For the image in master data website, we can store it as a BLOB in the PostgreSQL database.
+For the images in master data website, we can store it as a BLOB in the PostgreSQL database.
 However, it might be more convenient to store the images on disk and reference their file paths in the database.
-Thats what has exactly been done, the absolute filepath is saved in the database and the image is saved in the relative directory images.
+Thats what has exactly been done, the absolute filepath is saved in the database and the images are saved in the created relative directory images.

+                            def download_image(url, file_path):
+                                response = requests.get(url, stream=True)
+                                os.makedirs(os.path.dirname(file_path), exist_ok=True)

+                                with open(file_path, 'wb') as f:
+                                    for chunk in response.iter_content(chunk_size=8192):
+                                        f.write(chunk)

 ### QGIS Temporal Controller

 QGIS, an open-source GIS software, is used to visualize the data in a geospatial context.
 The temporal controller feature in QGIS allows generating time-lapse visualizations of the data, which can help identify patterns and trends in the water resource system.

+- Create two separate layers, one for the water level table without geometry and the other for the master data with geometry.
+- Open the toolbox and select "join by value."
+- Input the intended field to join and selected the join type as "one to many," then run the process.
+- The merged data should be visible in a joined layer attribute table.
+- Enabled the temporal controller with timestamp from the layer properties.
+ -Used the symbology as graduated with appropriate classification and equal interval.
+- Selected the clock icon from the toolbar to pop up the temporal controller, then play the animation.
+This should display the water level changes over time.